espocrm/documentation/docs/administration/installation.md

 ![5](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/5.png)

-On this page you can set the default settings of EspoCRM, such as date and time formats, timezone, currency and others.
+Set the default system settings, such as date and time formats, timezone, currency and others.

 ![6](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/6.png)

-Enter SMTP settings for outgoing emails, if you want to have the ability to send emails.
+Enter SMTP settings for outgoing emails.
 This step **can be skipped** by clicking the _Next_ button.

-All of these options can be added/changed in EspoCRM after installation.
+All of these parameters can be changed in the application after installation.

 ![7](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/installation/7.png)